eerimoq/moblin/README.rst

 - Sometimes video freezes when changing settings or when enter/exit background mode.
 Looks like there is two sessions if changing stream from RTMP to SRT.
 Should only be one.

+- Better zoom preset defaults.
+They should depend on phone model.

 Ideas/plan
 ==========